Alpe d'Huez

 Alpe d'Huez encourages friendly skiing where everyone, independent of their level, will find a suitable playground in the town.

-Do not miss the mythical Sarenne, if you are looking for adrenaline without confronting yourself with extreme difficulty.
-Considered the longest black slope in France and even in Europe, it links Pic Blanc at an altitude of 3,330 meters to the Gorges de Sarenne at 1,510 meters in 16 km of descent in a breathtaking environment.
-It is impossible to resist to these 30 minutes of pure pleasure!
+Don't miss the mythical Sarenne if you're seeking adrenaline without facing extreme difficulty.
+Recognised as the longest black slope in France and even in Europe, it connects Pic Blanc at an altitude of 3,330 metres to the Gorges de Sarenne at 1,510 metres, offering a 16-kilometre descent in a breathtaking environment.
+It's impossible to resist these 30 minutes of pure pleasure!

 With children

-Labeled a Family Plus resort, Alpe d'Huez aims to promote holidays through family skiing in fun areas, where it is good to challenge yourself.
+Labelled a Family Plus resort, Alpe d'Huez aims to promote holidays through family skiing in fun areas where it is good to challenge yourself.

-The ski schools of Alpe d'Huez welcome children from the age of two and a half to discover this sport through a variety of activities.
-Children under 5 will be able to ski for free since the resort offers them the ski pass.
+The ski schools in Alpe d'Huez welcome children as young as two and a half to explore the sport through a range of activities.
+Additionally, children under the age of five can ski for free, as the resort provides them with a complimentary ski pass.

-Once they are comfortable on their skis, they can head to the play areas!
-Chez Roger, in the Shepherds area, will make you want to play leapfrog.
-This green slope looks like a giant Cool Border, to the delight of the whole family.
+Once they feel comfortable on their skis, they can head to the play areas!
+Chez Roger, located in the Shepherd's area, will make you want to play leapfrog.
+This green slope resembles a giant Cool Border, much to the delight of the whole family.

-Finally, Marcel's Farm offers you a mix of sensations with this 100% playful track composed of tunnels, whoops, slaloms, bumps and other festive and colorful modules and attractions.
+Finally, Marcel's Farm presents an exciting and playful track featuring tunnels, whoops, slaloms, bumps, and other vibrant modules and attractions.

 For lovers of other sports

 The Alpe d'Huez snowpark is the place to be for thrills and spills.
-Intended for all practitioners, from beginners to experts, it offers spaces to learn and improve as you wish.
+Intended for all levels, from beginners to experts, it provides spaces for learning and improvement at your own pace.

-A place of conviviality par excellence, the Snowpark Alpe d'Huez is suitable for all audiences and all levels with a Family Park area for beginners and an XXL version for experts.
+A place of conviviality par excellence, the Snowpark Alpe d'Huez is suitable for all audiences and levels, featuring a Family Park area for beginners and an XXL version for experts.

-Woops, table top, rainbow box, rails, boxs, pipes... are all available on the S (blue level), M (red level) and L-XL (black level) courses so that everyone can indulge in the pleasures of skiing according to their own skills, without getting into trouble.
-An XS version (green level) is also available to children in a Kids Park for beginners made up of easy modules.
+Whoops, tabletop, rainbow boxes, rails, boxes, pipes, all available on the S (blue level), M (red level) and L-XL (black level) courses so that everyone can indulge in the pleasures of skiing according to their skills, without getting into trouble.
+An XS version (green level) is also available for children at the Kids Park, a beginner's area comprising easy modules.

-In addition to this fun park, beginners who wish to evolve in a quieter setting can go to the Montfrais snowpark.
+In addition to this fun park, beginners who wish to develop in a quieter setting can visit the Montfrais Snowpark.
 Smaller, it makes it easier to learn to snowboard and perform first tricks.

 For off-piste enthusiasts